 Historically, our firm rewarded the top performer in our department with a prize of several thousand dollars at the end of the year.
 The guy the year before even won a trip to Hawaii.
 But this year—this year would be different.
-It was the end of 2008 and the hardest and best worker, well, he got a $50 gift card to the Cheesecake Factory—honored only with a jazzy cocktail, a jumbo bowl of penne alfredo, and a slice of Oreo cheesecake.
+It was the end of 2008 and the hardest and best worker, well, he got a $50 gift card to the Cheesecake Factory—honored only with a disappointing cocktail, a jumbo bowl of penne alfredo, and a slice of Oreo cheesecake.
 And this was at a major investment management firm; the CEO was/is one of Forbes’ 400 richest people in America.
 I mean, I guess I get it.
 We were getting fired by our clients at an absurd rate.* In fact, we were getting so many faxes from clients terminating us as their investment manager that our office’s fax machine literally burst into flames.
-Fried by overwork; a perfect metaphor.
+Completely fried by overwork; a perfect metaphor.

 My old work buddies and I laugh about it now, but at the time, it sucked.
 The economic recession was relentless, a wasteland of hours spent in the office with no forward motion.
 We were bitter, but we were the lucky ones, making it through the massive layoffs a few months prior.
 If I had my way, we’d never have to live through another 2008 thru 2010 ever again.
-Unfortunately, it’s not really up for me to decide.
+Unfortunately, it’s not really up to me to decide.

 I hate to be the bearer of bad news, my friends, but we’re about due for another 2008.
 And I desperately want you to be mentally and financially prepared for it, unlike I was in 2008 and 2009.
 What happened to my colleagues could happen to you.
 And it could happen soon.